 Between the crematorium and the medical-experiments barrack stood the "Black Wall," where SS guards executed thousands of prisoners.
+Courtesy of the U.S.H.M.M.

 Auschwitz II

 Construction of Auschwitz II, or Auschwitz-Birkenau, began in the vicinity of Brzezinka in October 1941.
 Of the three camps established near Oswiecim, the Auschwitz-Birkenau camp had the largest total prisoner population.
 It was divided into nine sections separated by electrified barbed-wire fences and, like Auschwitz I, was patrolled by SS guards and some dog handlers.
 The camp included sections for women, men, Roma (Gypsies), and families deported from the Theresienstadt ghetto.